Most of the time, I love being a single gal teaching in a big city.

 12) I’m looking into taking a quilting class at the suggestion of my pen pal.

 13) I just believe that the above sentence should probably count twice in my list of reasons I will die alone.

 14) Someone has been lingering outside my window listening to the radio on speakerphone for the past several minutes.
-So I may actually die alone tonight.

 I know that I won’t really die alone– I’m just being dramatic.
 I’ll die surrounded by my books, my lifelong companions.